OpenDSA/OpenDSA/RST/en/SearchStruct/Skiplist1.rst

 .. codeinclude:: Randomized/SkipList
    :tag: SkipFind

-.. inlineav:: SkipListSrchCON ss
-   :output: show

-Searching for a node with value 62 in the
-Skip List of Figure :num:`Figure #SkipIdeal` Part (c) begins at the header node.
-Follow the header node's pointer at
-``level``, which in this example is level 2.
-This points to the node with value 31.
-Because 31 is less than 62, we next try the pointer from ``forward[2]`` of 31's node to reach 69.
-Because 69 is greater than 62, we cannot go forward but must instead decrement the current level counter to 1.
-We next try to follow ``forward[1]`` of 31 to reach the node with value 58.
-Because 58 is smaller than 62, we follow 58's
-``forward[1]`` pointer to 69.
-Because 69 is too big, follow 58's level 0 pointer to 62.
-Because 62 is not less than 62, we fall out of the ``while`` loop and move one step forward to the node with value 62.

-The ideal Skip List of
-Figure :num:`Figure #SkipIdeal` Part (c) has been organized so that (if the first and last nodes are not counted) half of the nodes have only one pointer, one quarter have two, one eighth have three, and so on.
+The ideal Skip List is organized so that (if the first and last nodes are not counted) half of the nodes have only one pointer, one quarter have two, one eighth have three, and so on.
 The distances are equally spaced; in effect this is a "perfectly balanced" Skip List.
 Maintaining such balance would be expensive during the normal process